deebloo/replace-temp-values/README.md

-Replace Template Values
+I reccomend using the more generic [find-and-replace](https://github.com/DannyBlueDesign/find-and-replace) instead Replace Template Values
 =========

 A tiny module for replacing template values in a file.

 Values to be replaced should be book ended with %%.

 ## Installation
   ```TXT